Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

 .. _No enable signal from hoist:
 .. figure:: /_img/regular-operation/no-enable-signal.png
-   :align: center
+   :class: instructionimg
-   :figwidth: 600 px
+   :figwidth: 100 %

    No enable signal from hoist